-You don’t have to be a member of your employer’s insurance program to participate in their EAP; however, you need to be employed by the company or an immediate family member of an employee to qualify for help.
+You are not required to be a member of your employer’s insurance program to participate in their EAP; however, you need to be employed by the company or an immediate family member of an employee to qualify for help.

 Can I Get Fired if I Have to Leave Work for Addiction Treatment?

-Legislation protects you from being fired if you need medical attention and you must leave work.
-The Family and Medical Leave Act (FMLA) mandates that employees get up to 12 weeks of unpaid, protective, leave per year if they meet certain requirements.
-FMLA also requires that your group health benefits must be maintained during this leave.
+The Family and Medical Leave Act (FMLA) protects you if you need to leave work for medical reasons.
+It mandates that employees get up to 12 weeks of unpaid, protective, leave per year if they meet certain requirements.
+FMLA also requires that you don’t lose your insurance during this time.

 FMLA applies to all companies with 50 or more employees.
-The employee can take 12 weeks of unpaid leave each year for:
+You can take 12 weeks of unpaid leave each year for:

 - The birth and care of a newborn child.

-- Placement of a child with them for foster care or adoption.
+- Placement of a child with you for foster care or adoption.